-Because of issues caused by the Bowen Island Lodge (detailed below), we were forced to cancel the 2017 camping season, marking the first time in 54 years that there has been a cancelation of an entire camping season.
-These issues remain unresolved, threatening to force cancelation of 2018 programs, and have serious consequences for blind, visually impaired, and deaf blind Canadians as well as the community of Bowen Island.
+Because of issues caused by the Bowen Island Lodge (detailed below), we were forced to cancel the 2017 and 2018 camping seasons, marking the first time in 54 years that there has been a cancelation of an entire camping season.
+These issues remain unresolved, threatening to force cancelation of future programs, and have serious consequences for blind, visually impaired, and deaf blind Canadians as well as the community of Bowen Island.
 We need to stand together and make sure that the rights of our two communities continue to be protected.